CLR-MO/standard-coding/README.md

 -	`...` to indicate repetition of value - value which is indicated by empty comment `<>`

+### Positional and Non-positional
+Positional parameters are implied by their being on their own line, and it is expected all such parameters are present sequentially.

-For special case of non-positional named parameters, can use secondary object:
+For special case of non-positional named parameters, use secondary, double newline separated object:
 ```coffee
 ### params
 < v1 >